JohnnySn0w/MoD/README.md

 # MoD: MUD on Discord <a href="https://codeclimate.com/github/JohnnySn0w/MoD/maintainability"><img src="https://api.codeclimate.com/v1/badges/1901d2aed01ef57e9384/maintainability" /></a>
 ### A wot?
 For the uninitiated, a MUD is a Multi-User Dungeon.
 Think text-based adventure game, but as an online multiplayer game
-### And you want to stick that on Discord?
+### And you stuck that on Discord?
-We did.
-And man, rate limited messages per channel is a pain.
+Yeah, and man, rate limited messages per channel is a pain.
 So yeah, the bot can take hand-crafted game modules and run a MUD with them.
 A skeleton on which to drape the flesh of world-building.
-### In 6 months??
-Yeah, we did
 ### Ok.
 How do I run it?
 See the Setup section of the wiki!